ordrukman/GameAssist/README.md

 # GameAssist
 Android app, assisting to manage your game.

-A self-learn project of the android studio aplication.
+A self-learn project of the android studio application.
 I create an app called GameAssist.Created while implementing the principles of OOP and app design.
 The App purpose is to manage tournaments or few matchups games between an unlimited number of players.